Joel Grey: 2000–2010

 In 2000, Grey played Oldrich Novy in the Lars von Trier film Dancer in the Dark and acted in the musical film The Fantasticks and in the dark comedy Choke (2008).
 During this time he also appeared extensively on television.
 He had a recurring role as the evil reptilian demon Doc in The WB horror series Buffy the Vampire Slayer (2001), Lemuel Idzik in the HBO prison drama Oz (2003) and as Another Mr. Sloane in the ABC series Alias (2005).
 He played Milton Winters, a wealthy, paroled ex-convict on Law & Order: Criminal Intent (episode "Cuba Libre", 2003).
 He also appeared on the shows House and Brothers & Sisters (2007), on the latter of which he played the role of Dr. Bar-Shalom, Sarah Walker (Rachel Griffiths) and Joe Whedon (John Pyper-Ferguson)'s marriage counselor.
 He appeared as Dr. Singer, Dr. Izzie Stevens (Katherine Heigl)'s high school teacher who needs treatment for dementia in Grey's Anatomy (2009).

 Grey originated the role of the Wizard of Oz in the Stephen Schwartz Broadway musical Wicked.
 Grey took over the role from Robert Morse who previously played the Wizard in the San Francisco tryout run at the Curran Theatre.
-It is based on the 1995 Gregory Maguire novel Wicked: The Life and Times of the Wicked Witch of the West, in turn based on L. Frank Baum's 1900 novel The Wonderful Wizard of Oz and its 1939 Metro-Goldwyn-Mayer film adaptation.
 Grey acted alongside Idina Menzel and Kristin Chenoweth.
 The play received mixed reviews from critics but was an immediate financial hit.
 Grey was nominated for the Outer Critics Circle Award for Outstanding Featured Actor in a Musical.